Code of Ethics

 3 WORKING ENVIRONMENT

-4 BUSINESS MANAGEMENT
+4 CORPORATE MANAGEMENT

 4.1 Compliance with Internal Procedures